vcflib/vcflib/doc/vcfstreamsort.md

 # DESCRIPTION

 Sorts the input (either stdin or file) using a streaming sort algorithm.
+Guarantees that the positional order is correct provided out-of-order variants are no more than 100 positions in the VCF file apart.